vmware-archive/vmware-vcenter/docs/esx_fcoe_readme.md

 # --------------------------------------------------------------------------
    Refer to the examples in the test directory.

-   A user can provide the inputs in the data.pp, and apply esx_fcoe.pp for various operations, for example:
+   You can provide the inputs in the data.pp, and apply esx_fcoe.pp for various operations, for example:
    # puppet apply esx_fcoe.pp

 #-------------------------------------------------------------------------------------------------------------------------